BY: T. Franklin Murphy | September 7, 2021 (modified January 12, 2023)

 The diathesis–stress model theorizes that if the combination of the predisposition and the stress exceeds a threshold, the person will develop a disorder.

 Science is finding genetic connections to many illnesses.
-However, associations between possession of a genetic marker and the disease is less than a hundred percent.
+However, associations between a genetic marker and the disease is less than a hundred percent.
 One can possess the genetic predisposition without suffering from the disease.
 One identical twin may develop schizophrenia but the other may not.
 The difference, according to the diathesis–stress model, is stress experiences of the afflicted twin exceeded a threshold, beginning a trajectory of disease.

 Exceeding a threshold can be seen as emotional overwhelm, when experiences outmatch our individual resources to process the event.
 The threshold can be exceeded by the magnitude of a single event or the combination of multiple smaller events.
 Either way, we reach a limit, our ability to process is overwhelmed and we suffer damage as a result.

 A negative cognitive style is strongly genetic.
 The more negative a person's cognitive style, the less negative an event needs to exceed the threshold and contribute to the formation of disease symptoms.
 Hopelessness and depression occur more often among cognitively vulnerable people when confronted with negative events.
-People who do not exhibit a negative cognitive diatheses also may develop hopelessness and depression, however, the events typically must be if greater magnitude to reach their threshold (Buchanan & Seligman,1995, page 118).
+People who do not exhibit a negative cognitive diatheses also may develop hopelessness and depression, however, the events typically must be of greater magnitude to reach their threshold (Buchanan & Seligman,1995, page 118).